ailisc97/Milestone_Project_1/README.md

 - Carousel Gallery - There are 2 carousel sliders within the Website.
 Both of the carousels are on the Gallary page.
 One to show off the swimming competition and another to show off the childrens basketball match.

 ### Features Left to Implement
-- Users would like to have a forum incorporated into the Website.
-This feature was not implemented as part of the initial release but will be addressed in a future.
+-It would be great for the Users details to be save into the website.
+-It would also be nice to have the social media icons linked to an actual page, as this is a fiction based website, this was not possible.
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 ## Technologies